n1ch0la5/colorframe/README.md

 Installation
 ============

-php-ffmpeg requires installation of the FFMpeg and FFProbe binaries.
+php-ffmpeg requires installation of the FFMpeg and FFProbe Static binaries.
 This app has thus far only been tested on mp4 video files on a  Windows machine.
 You can find the windows binaries for FFMpeg [here](http://ffmpeg.zeranoe.com/builds/).
 Download the static binaries, unzip the contents to a folder and put the path to the folder in your system PATH.
-(C:\ffmpeg or C:\Users\<USERNAME>\ffmpeg for example).
+(C:\ffmpeg\bin or C:\Users\<USERNAME>\ffmpeg\bin for example).

 Usage
 =====